eytan1998/Network_4/README.md

 # Network 4 assignment

-The program PartA use to make simple ping to desire ip destention.
+The program PartA use to make simple ping to desire ip destination.
-The program PartB add on top of that the element of watch dog if the program won't get replay (pong) after 10 secounds the watchdog will close the program
+The program PartB add on top of that the element of watch dog if the program won't get replay (pong) after 10 seconds the watchdog will close the program

 ## Pre-installation